JackBenny39/SimpleTest/README.md

 ![GitHub Project](/images/github1.png)

 Note: This is for exposition.
 You don't have to do this!
+We will work with this repository (repo, from now on) for the Eclipse demonstration.

 Step 2: Add repository from GitHub to local Git
 1.